 Biden plans to step up government oversight of AI with new 'pressure tests'

-President Biden on Monday will take sweeping executive action to try to establish oversight of the rapidly evolving artificial intelligence sector, setting new standards for safety tests for AI products – as well as a system for federal "pressure tests" of major systems, White House chief of staff Jeff Zients told NPR.
+President Biden announced sweeping executive actions on Monday to try to establish oversight of the rapidly evolving artificial intelligence sector, setting new standards for safety tests for AI products – as well as a system for federal tests of major systems.

 Months in the making, the executive order reflects White House concerns that the technology, left unchecked, could pose significant risks to national security, the economy, public health and privacy.
 The announcement comes just days ahead of a major global summit on AI taking place in London, which Vice President Harris will attend.